Chen-Tang-2015/office-content-pr/Mac Office/articles/idMSOExcelMac.md

-#Excel for Mac supported idMSOs
+#idSMOs supported in Excel for Mac

 Find the idMSOs that are supported in Excel in Office 2016 for Mac.